nushell/nushell.github.io/lang-guide/lang-guide.md

 let cl = {|i: int, j: int| $i + $j }
 ```

-The above example assigns a closure that takes 2 parameters, both int types,
-and assignns it to the immutable variable $cl.
-The type signatures ': int'
+The above example assigns a closure that takes 2 parameters, both int types, and assignns it to the immutable variable `$cl`.
+The type signatures `: int` are optional.
-are optional.

 ```nu
 # A closure that checks if its parameter is even